modotte/project-E3QEZ/README.md

-# Hearties
+# Project E3QEZ

-A naval combat & trading text game based in the Age of Sail.
+A naval combat & trading text game based in the Age of Sail to learn about F# lens used in Fable + Feliz environment.
+I certainly won't finish this project into a complete form and something end user could play.
+The primary goal to learn about basic getter and setter lens is already achieved.
+Anyways, I'll still release the code as an archive for my own future references especially for FSHarp+ lens and basic functional domain modelling (src/Domain.fs).

+Also, a thought came to mind while developing the domain model.
+Does single discriminated union carries overhead or is it zero cost similar to data declared with Haskell's `newtype`?

 ## Trading